 African American Archives

-The African American History Archives of the Western Reserve Historical Society was established in 1970.
+The African American Archives of the Western Reserve Historical Society was established in 1970.
 Its purpose is to collect, preserve and make accessible historic documents, photographs, memorabilia, art, and artifacts pertaining to African American life, history and culture in Northeast Ohio.
 The collection includes manuscripts, photographs, microfilm, and newspaper collections.
 Museum artifacts are specific to the African American experience and cover a wide range of topics and categories of primary importance to the body of Black history.

 African American Archives Auxiliary